airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `property_hubspot_owner_id` | The ID of the owner associated with the email.
 This field determines the user listed as the email creator on the record timeline.
 PLEASE NOTE: This field will only be populated for connectors utilizing the HubSpot v3 API version.
 For the pre HubSpot v3 versions, this value may be found within the parent `engagement` table.  | `engagements_emails.properties.hubspot_owner_id` | 🟢 0.70 | Likely mapping for owner ID, but conditional existence in description affects confidence. |
 | `property_hubspot_team_id` | The ID of the team associated with the email.
 This field determines the team listed as the email creator on the record timeline.
 PLEASE NOTE: This field will only be populated for connectors utilizing the HubSpot v3 API version.  | `engagements_emails.properties.hubspot_team_id` | 🟢 0.70 | Likely mapping for team ID, but conditional existence in description affects confidence. |

-### Mapping from Airbyte `engagements_notes` to Fivetran `engagement_note`
+### Mapping: Airbyte `engagements_notes` to Fivetran `engagement_note`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: ⚠️ 0.57

-#### Evaluation

-The table mapping reflects the same conceptual entity between the source and target.
+- Summary Self-Evaluation: _The table mapping reflects the same conceptual entity between the source and target.
 However, one of the field mappings is missing, impacting the completion score.
-The table map aligns well with data source structures typically shared via similar APIs, thereby achieving a high table match score.
+The table map aligns well with data source structures typically shared via similar APIs, thereby achieving a high table match score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |